We're all 100% guilty of that very thing. The caveat being when they're in season.

 halved, pitted, and cut into 6 wedges each

 vegetable, or grapeseed oil, for frying

 Coat The Fried Avocado Tacos: Place the eggs, panko, and flour in three separate shallow medium bowls.
 Season avocado wedges with salt.

-Working in batches, dredge each avocado wedge in flour then shake off excess.
-Coat the floured avocado wedge in egg, allowing the excess to drip back into the bowl.
+Working in batches, dredge each avocado wedge in flour, then shake off excess.
+Coat the floured avocado wedge in the egg, allowing the excess to drip back into the bowl.
 Finally, coat with the panko, pressing to help it adhere.
 Repeat to coat all the avocado wedges.

 The avocado wedges can be coated up to one hour ahead of frying.
 Place them on a parchment paper-lined plate or on a cooling rack inset in a baking sheet.
 They do not need to come to room temperature before frying.